Benita2001/Bquant/README.md

 # BQuant

 BQuant is an LLM Skill that detects and signals on the price-discovery gap between bStocks (tokenized US equities trading 24/7 on BNB Chain) and their reference market NYSE/Nasdaq which is closed on the weekends.
-**Track 2: Strategy Skills**.

 Every signal the skill produces is logged on-chain,
 ---